+2.1 New admissions for the regular track

-- 1. Students can be admitted to the Ph.D. program in Software Engineering if they have earned the equivalent of an M.Eng. or M.A.Sc. in Software Engineering from McMaster University. - (i) An average of at least a B+ is required, or permission of the Chair. - (ii) Outstanding students with a Masters degree from other fields such as Computer Science, Engineering, or Mathematics and substantial Software Engineering background may be admitted to the program. - (iii) Admissions are on a competitive basis. - 2.
-Advanced students in the Software Engineering M.Eng. or M.A.Sc. programs or in the Computer Science M.Sc. program may be admitted to the Software Engineering Ph.D. program without completing the Master's program if the candidate has: - (i) completed the course requirements of the program with an average of at least A-, - (ii) shown significant progress and maturity in research, - (iii) the full support of the supervisor,
+Students can be admitted to the Ph.D. program in Software Engineering if they have earned the equivalent of an M.Eng. or M.A.Sc. in Software Engineering from a reputable institution.

+- (i) An average of at least a B+ is required, or permission of the Chair. - (ii) Outstanding students with a Masters degree from other fields such as Computer Science, Engineering, or Mathematics and substantial Software Engineering background may be admitted to the program. - (iii) Admissions are on a competitive basis.

+2.2 New admissions for the accelerated direct-entry track

+Students with a Bachelor's degree in Computer Science, Software Engr. or closely related fields with good academic standing can be directly admitted to the full-time Ph.D. program.
+To be eligible,

+1. English requirements for non-native speakers are TOEFEL ≥ 100 (out of 120) with writing score ≥ 25 (out of 30) or IELTS ≥ 7.5 with writing score ≥ 7.5 (out of 9);

+^{}Applicable to students admitted on or after Sept.
+2019.

+- 2. Core course GPA ≥ 10 (out of 12) computed from 3 Calculus Courses, Linear Algebra, Discrete Mathematics, Data Structures & Algorithms Statistics/Probabilities, Operating Systems/Concurrent Systems, Software Design, Software Requirements, Introduction to Programming, and Control Theory; and - 3.
+Research experiences at undergraduate level are highly valued.

+2.3 Transfer from the Department's Master's programs

+Advanced students in the Software Engineering M.Eng. or M.A.Sc. programs or in the Computer Science M.Sc. program may be admitted to the Software Engineering Ph.D. program without completing the Master's program if the candidate has:

-- (iv) the approval of the admission authority of the Ph.D. program - (v) the approval of the School of Graduate Studies
+- (i) completed the course requirements of the program with an average of at least A-, - (ii) shown significant progress and maturity in research, - (iii) the full support of the supervisor, - (iv) the approval of the admission authority of the Ph.D. program - (v) the approval of the School of Graduate Studies